skycoin/skybian/skybian/README.md

 apt install skywire-bin
 ```

-To explicitly configure a visor to the hypervisor running at the .2 ip address on the network (the rpc server of the hypervisor must accepts queries from the LAN)
+To explicitly configure a visor to the hypervisor running at the .2 ip address on the network (the rpc server of the hypervisor must accept queries from the LAN)

 ```
 skywire-autoconfig-remote